natesilva/koa-generic-session-sequelize/README.md

 Sequelize supports replication (configured as `options.replication`).
 This lets you use one server for writes and another server, or a group of servers, for reads.

-However, if there is any lag between the time a write is committed and when it becomes visible on your read server(s), you should not use that configuration for session data.
+However, if there is any lag between the time a write is committed and when it becomes visible on your read servers, you should not use that configuration for session data.
 Create a separate Sequelize instance for the session data that does not use replication.
-If you try to use replication you’ll get inconsistent results, especially when multiple session-mutating requests are made at the same time, as may happen with AJAX-based web apps.
+If you try to use replication you’ll get inconsistent results.

 This only affects traditional replication.
 If your replication system has no lag—because servers share an underlying storage layer, as with in-region Amazon Aurora replicas—you may safely use replication.